|

 Charity:

-Pets In Need Society Contact:
+Pets In Need Society (2009 update: no longer active) It is

 truly heartbreaking that millions of society's companion animals are without